armory/docs-cdaas/content/en/get-started/deploy-your-app.md

 ### Directory structure

-In this guide you will create a deployment config and two simple namespace configs.
+In this guide you create a deployment config and two simple namespace configs.
 The namespace manifests should be in a `manifests` directory along with the Kubernetes manifests for deploying your app.

 The directory structure should look like this: